-All AvaSpec spectrometers come standard with a wavelength calibration and coefficients, to calculate wavelength from pixel number.
+All AvaSpec spectrometers come with a wavelength calibration and coefficients, to calculate wavelength based on the pixel number.
 This information is installed on-board, on the AvaSpec’s EEPROM.

 If a wavelength shift is measured versus the original wavelength calibration, the spectrometer can be recalibrated by the end-user, using the Avalight-CAL using the auto-calibration software routine in AvaSoft-Full.

-Most detectors of the AvaSpec spectrometers have a good linear behavior in their detector response, which means that there is a better than 95% correlation between raw signal in A/D counts and the light intensity at the spectrometer entrance.
+Most detectors of the AvaSpec spectrometers have a good linear behaviour in their detector response, which means that there is a higher than 95% correlation between raw signal in A/D counts and the light intensity at the spectrometer entrance.

-However for some applications, which require a wide dynamic range, such as highly absorbing substances or low light level applications, combined with a need for high accuracy, a non-linearity calibration (NL-Calibration) of the detector is recommended.
-This NL-Calibration is performed on the detector array and the output signal is linearized to better than 99%.
+However for some applications, which require a wide dynamic range, such as highly absorbing substances or low-light-level applications, combined with a need for high accuracy, a non-linearity calibration (NL-Calibration) of the detector is recommended.
+This NL-Calibration is performed on the detector array and the output signal is linearized to more than 99%.
 A complete calibration report and the calculated NL-Calibration coefficients are delivered with the spectrometer.
-For irradiance calibrations the NL-Calibration is automatically included.
+The NL-Calibration is automatically included for irradiance calibrations.

-Applications that use spectrometers to measure the light energy of radiant sour-ces require an irradiance-calibrated spectrometer.
+Applications that use spectrometers to measure the light energy of radiant sources require an irradiance-calibrated spectrometer.
 We offer NIST-traceable irradiance calibrations for all AvaSpec spectrometers.
-Irradiance calibrations (µW/cm2) are normally performed on a system with a fiber-optic cable and a cosine corrector or integrating sphere.
+Irradiance calibrations (µW/cm2) are normally performed on a system with a fibre-optic cable and a cosine corrector or integrating sphere.